NCAA Emerging Sports for Women: Rugby

 As of the 2016–17 school year, there were seven D-I, three D-II, and four D-III schools participating in varsity competition.
 Three schools added the sport in 2018–19, and two more did so in 2019–20.
 Additionally, the National Intercollegiate Rugby Association, which currently administers the college championship, began actively working with more than 20 additional schools during the 2018–19 school year, with the goal of either establishing new women's rugby programs or elevating existing club teams to NCAA status.

+Stunt

+Stunt (often stylized as STUNT) is an all-female cheerleading discipline that emphasizes acrobatics.
+At the 2023 NCAA convention, Division II approved the addition of stunt to the Emerging Sports program.
+Divisions I and III did not immediately approve this move for their own purposes, but referred the proposal to the Committee on Women's Athletics.
+On February 14, 2023, the committee voted unanimously to recommend the addition of stunt as an emerging sport in the other two divisions.
+Both divisions were to review this recommendation at later meetings.
+The Division I Council formally approved the addition of stunt to the Emerging Sports program in April 2023.
+Stunt became part of the Emerging Sports program for Divisions I and II in August 2023, and it became part of the Emerging Sports program for Division III in 2024.
+Championships are governed by USA Cheer.

+The first NCAA conference to sponsor stunt was the Great Midwest Athletic Conference, a Division II league that added the sport for the 2022–23 school year.
+Initially, four full members and one affiliate competed; for 2023–24, two more full members added the sport and one other affiliate joined.

+On the same day that the Committee on Women's Athletics recommended the addition of acrobatics & tumbling as an official championship sport, it recommended the same for stunt.
+At that time, more than 40 NCAA members sponsored the sport, with at least 15 of them having added the sport in the 2024–25 school year.
+The procedure for elevating stunt to official championship status is identical to that for acrobatics & tumbling.
+The first official stunt championship, which would also use the National Collegiate format, would be held no earlier than spring 2027.
+The Division I Council was the first to approve the new championship, doing so on June 25, 2025 (the same date it approved the acrobatics & tumbling championship).

 Triathlon

 Before the 2020 addition of acrobatics & tumbling and wrestling to the program, triathlon had been the newest emerging sport, having received that status in January 2014.

 As of the 2017–18 school year, four D-I, eight D-II, and seven D-III schools participated in varsity competition.
 Nine NCAA schools added the sport in 2018–19, with Hampton becoming the first historically black school to sponsor the sport.